lightmotive/ankiTypebox/README.md

       1. Create a copy of the current `681236951` folder before copying this repo's files to the original.
       2. If you don't see the Library folder in your home folder (replace `you` above), show hidden items with `Shift + Cmd + .`.
    2. Please search the web to find the addons21 or similar folder on other operating systems.
 2. Restart Anki.
-No need to update your *Type Multi-Line* notes.
+No need to modify your existing *Type Multi-Line* notes; just enjoy a more reliable and less tedious recall practice!
+And don't forget to add the notes that previously caused errors!